scenerystack/community/docs/reference/api/phet-core/copyWithSortedKeys.md

 # copyWithSortedKeys

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/phet-core/blob/main/js/copyWithSortedKeys.ts](https://github.com/phetsims/phet-core/blob/main/js/copyWithSortedKeys.ts) for the most up-to-date information.

 ## Overview

 Preload file that sorts the keys in an object intended for JSON, using the strategy defined in